Browse the glossary using this index

 Types of Service Requests: Our Approved Activities list includes the following categories: post-secondary education/training, employment, health/well-being, household management, community integration.

-Program Coordination: Full-time position
+Program Coordination: Two Full-time staff members

 Transportation: SSPs are not able to provide transportation.
 However, SSPs can support consumers utilizing public transportation.
 The consumers is responsible for arranging their transportation but they can opt to have the SSP meet them at home and accompany them using public transportation.